DeathByAutoscroll/EnigmaCracker/README.md

 # Enigma 1 machine in C++.
 Progress: Simulating an Enigma 1 machine is completely done.
-Cracker to be coded in a week or so when I have free time.

 To do list:
 Encryption/Decryption -